hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/398_in_answer_to_nivedita.md

 universe in his body.
 She began to pray and tremble.
 Immediately the Lord touched her with his Maya and she saw only the child.

-Brahmâ, the chief of gods, disbelieving that the Lord had become a cowherd, stole one day all the cows and cowherd boys and put them to sleep in a cave.
+Brahmā, the chief of gods, disbelieving that the Lord had become a cowherd, stole one day all the cows and cowherd boys and put them to sleep in a cave.
 When he came back, he found the same boys and cows round Krishna.
 Again he stole the new lot and hid them away.
 He came